 Religious organizations whose tenets motivate them to assist in resettling refugees have also made claims under RFRA.
 In 2016, a group of clergymembers filed an amicus brief in Texas Health & Human Services Commission v.
-U.S. arguing that Texas' attempt to prevent the U.S. government from settling refugees in the state violated their rights under the Texas state RFRA.
+U.S.51 arguing that Texas' attempt to prevent the U.S. government from settling refugees in the state violated their rights under the Texas state RFRA.
 This case did not explicitly involve a state RFRA claim.
 Rather, the state of Texas filed a complaint against the federal government arguing that the U.S. was resettling Syrian refugees without consulting the state, in violation of the Refugee Act of 1980.
-Texas religious leaders' amicus brief in support of the federal government argued that the faith groups had a religious right to serve Syrian refugees.
-A federal court dismissed Texas' lawsuit without discussing the organizations' religious liberty claim.
+Texas religious leaders' amicus brief in support of the federal government argued that the faith groups had a religious right to serve Syrian refugees.52 A federal court dismissed Texas' lawsuit without discussing the organizations' religious liberty claim.53

 The Trump administration's efforts to build a wall along the U.S.-Mexico border as a method of immigration control has also been subject to RFRA challenges.
-In 2018, the federal government filed a condemnation suit to conduct surveying for the planned construction of a border wall on land owned by a Roman Catholic diocese in Texas and containing the historic La Lomita Chapel.
-The diocese responded with an argument based on RFRA.
-The church raised several objections: the border wall would chill their congregants' religious practice; it would prevent the Church from ensuring that its property is used "in a manner that protects rather than injures human life"; and it would "stand as a counter-sign to the Church's teachings on the universal nature of humanity."
+In 2018, the federal government filed a condemnation suit to conduct surveying for the planned construction of a border wall on land owned by a Roman Catholic diocese in Texas and containing the historic La Lomita chapel.
+The diocese responded with an argument based on RFRA.54 The Church raised several objections: the border wall would chill their congregants' religious practice; it would prevent the Church from ensuring that its property is used "in a manner that protects rather than injures human life"; and it would "stand as a counter-sign to the Church's teachings on the universal nature of humanity."55

 The Church explained that some of its members were undocumented, and that even documented Latinx worshipers might cease coming to La Lomita Chapel if doing so required crossing a border wall, for fear of being stopped or detained.
-Even for those willing to cross a barrier to visit the chapel, the Church argued that turning the property into an immigration enforcement zone-"cleared of vegetation, lighted, and subjected to surveillance cameras"-would impair the Chapel's identity as a sacred space.
+Even for those willing to cross a barrier to visit the chapel, the Church argued that turning the property into an immigration enforcement zone-"cleared of vegetation, lighted, and subjected to surveillance cameras" be would impair the chapel's identity as a sacred space.
 Further, the Church argued that it had "a moral obligation to adhere to and uphold Catholic social teaching in all of its actions, including in its stewardship of Church-owned lands," and therefore it could not consent to a use of its land that "threatens life and limb."
-Lastly, the church explained that "[u]niversality-the understanding that all people share a common humanity and dignity" was a key element of Catholic faith, and that "[t]he proposed border wall is the antithesis of this message of universality."
-Thus, it explained, "the Diocese cannot consent to the erection of a physical symbol of division and dehumanization on its Property."
+Lastly, the Church explained that "[u]niversality-the understanding that all people share a common humanity and dignity" was a key element of Catholic faith, and that "[t]he proposed border wall is the antithesis

-La Lomita. © 2008 Anthony Acosta via flickr
+La Lomita Chapel in Mission, Texas. © 2008 Anthony Acosta via flickr.